leinardi/mypy-pycharm/README.md

 ![plugin actions screenshot](https://github.com/leinardi/mypy-pycharm/blob/master/art/actions2.png)

 ## FAQ
+### When I click "Check Project/Module/Changes" I only get one error for one file, why?
+It is a [know issue](https://github.com/python/mypy/issues/3850) of `mypy`: if the validation encounters a blocking error it just bails out completely ignoring the rest of the files.
+The biggest problem for the plugin is that currently there is no way to know if the check ended normally or because it encountered a blocking error (in the issue ticket there was a suggestion of using `--verbose` but it does not work, for exampble, for `duplicate module naned` errors).

 ### How can I prevent the code inspection to run on a specific folder?

 The easiest way to ignore a specific folder is to mark it as Excluded from PyCharm/IDEA: